Can dogs eat rice?

 Cauliflower and rice

-Cauliflower and rice is a power-packed snack.
+Cauliflower and rice are power-packed snacks.
 Cauliflower has high in fiber, vitamin K, vitamin C, potassium, and other nutrients.

-Mixing some boiled rice and cauliflower makes for a great treat for you and your pooch!
+Mixing boiled rice and cauliflower is a great treat for you and your pooch!

 Cooked potato and rice

-Never feed your dog raw potatoes as they contain a compound that is toxic to dogs called Solanine.
-However, cooking potatoes gets rid of the Solanine, and then you have a healthy treat for your pup.
-Since the skin can be difficult to digest, we recommend peeling the potatoes as well.
+Never feed your dog raw potatoes, as they contain a toxic compound called Solanine.
+However, cooking potatoes removes the Solanine, and you have a healthy treat for your pup.
+Since the skin can be difficult to digest, we recommend peeling the potatoes.

 Mix in some cooked rice, and your pup will love you even more.